horlabyc/horlabyc/README.md

 ## I'm a Husband, Father, Developer, and a mentor!!

-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Python
 - 🥅 2022 Goals: Become more ardent with cloud tools and Web3
 - ⚡ Fun fact: I love Manchester United FC